jackywxd/www.jackywu.ca/content/posts/07-11-2017/index.md

 # SSH into Raspberry Pi Zero W

-Today I recevied the Pi Zero W which I ordered last week from adafru.
+Today I recevied a Pi Zero W which I ordered last week from adafru.
 Sweet!
-So I start play with it.
-I have been playing with Pi since the first version, and I thought it should be just pretty straight forward.
+So I start playing with it.
+While I am a long time Raspberry pi player, I thought it should be pretty straight forward.
 But it ends up taking me few hours just to figure out how to remote SSH into it.

-Very good document how to setup pi zero w headless for wifi. http://desertbot.io/setup-pi-zero-w-headless-wifi/
+Since this is a headless setup, I need to load the OS, enable Wifi and turn on SSH to allow me to remote ssh into it.
+Just little google I found a very good document showing the detail steps. http://desertbot.io/setup-pi-zero-w-headless-wifi/

-Enable ssh
+## Enable ssh

 For security reasons, ssh is no longer enabled by default.
 To enable it, run this command:
 ```
 touch /Volumes/boot/ssh
-Add Network Info
 ```

+### Add Network Info
 Create a new empty file that will hold network info:

 ```
 touch /Volumes/boot/wpa_supplicant.conf
 ```

 Edit the file that you just created and paste this into it (adjusting for the name of your country code, network name and network password):

 ```
 country=US
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev